Chapter One: Come Go With Me

 There was a staccato burst of chatter over the police radio.
 Two more black and whites pulled up, followed by a late model Cadillac El Dorado convertible.
 I didn’t know much about cars, but even I knew the Alpine White roadster with its cherry red leather interior was a beut.
 McGreevy looked meaningfully at Lembroski and pitched his cigarette, the butt making a small hissing sound as it hit the tar pits.
 The man stepping out of the Caddy was wearing sunglasses and unlike the other officers, he went hatless.
 The sun glinted off his dusty gold hair which was thick and smooth.
 He was taller than Lembroski, who was practically a six footer.

 A hush fell over the previously animated cops.
 We all watched as Lembroski and McGreevy greeted the new arrival.
-McGreevy lit a cigarette, with short and snappy movements, clearly displeased by the exchange.
+McGreevy lit a fresh cigarette with short and snappy movements, clearly displeased by the exchange.
 Lembroski walked back to where we were standing, his face unhappy.

 “Homicide’s here.
 We gotta clear the scene,” Lembroski said abruptly.
 Dom looked at him sharply.